kulvind3r/GamingGaiden/manual.md

 Notify icon menu *Settings => Stop Tracker*.
 To resume tracking *Settings => Start Tracker*

-### Gaming Gaiden is not tracking emulated games launched from emulator application directly
+### Help!
+Gaming Gaiden is not tracking emulated games launched from emulator application directly.

 It cannot.
 Games launched directly from emulator GUI like Retroarch, PCSX2, Dolphin or Duckstation might not have *Command lines* attached in Windows process.
 You must either use a Frontend like EmulationStation, Launchbox etc with *Command line* or Windows desktop shortcuts to the emulators with *Command lines*

-### Single emulator for multiple platforms
+### Help!
+I use a single emulator for multiple platforms.
 For emulators that can play more than one platform, for e.g. Dolphin that plays both Wii and Gamecube.
 You need to make sure that there is some difference in the command line of the emulator when running different platform.

 To do this, make a copy of executable of emulator and change it's name to include platform name for e.g.